tytydraco/yessleep/out/Im_about_to_burn_my_aunts_house_to_the_ground_Because_Im_too_lucky.md

 His breaths came out in sharp pants, and I understood, when I got closer, that I was hurting him.

-It only took a single step, and more greenery bloomed around him, wrapping around his mouth, gagging his cries.
+It only took a single step, and more of them sprouted, gagging his cries.

-Watching tendrils squeeze his throat, choking his breath, I stumbled back, reached into my pocket, and squeezed the splintered glass in my fist.
+Watching vines squeeze his throat, choking his breath, I stumbled back, reached into my pocket, and squeezed the splintered glass in my fist.

 The pain was a sharp sting, but already in front of me, those twisting tendrils were relaxing around his throat.

-They detached themselves from his torso, retracting back into the walls.
+Finally, they detached themselves from his torso, retracting back into the walls.

 I asked the first thing that came to mind: